treytesoro/wingetnodets/README.md

 ## REST API project and MongoDB configuration

 ### WebServer
 You will need a signed certificate for your REST webserver.
 Winget will not allow HTTP rest endpoints.
-InstallerURLs can be regular http.
+InstallerURLs can be served over regular http.

 You will need to create a directory at the root of the project named `noclone`.
 Copy the [a config.example.json](./config.example.json) to this directory and rename to `config.json`.
 Edit the fields for your environment.

 --

-There is still much to work on, but simple searching and installing seem to function well.
 Searching with the filters `--name`, `--tag`, `--exact` are implemented but may return unexpected results.
-I'll work on --query last once I finish with all the filters.
+A Search query using `--query` is currently not implemented.

 ### MongoDB
 The only requirement here is an accessible Mongo instance with a database named "winget".<br/>